Luke Robinson (rugby league): International

 While at Huddersfield he played for England against the New Zealand Māori at the end of 2010.
 He played in the 2010 Rugby League Four Nations against New Zealand, Australia and Papua New Guinea games, scoring 2-tries.

 On 9 February 2016 Robinson announced his retirement from the sport due to a hip injury. and was awarded a Testimonial.

 Coaching

+Huddersfield Giants

 In 2018, he led the Huddersfield Giants Academy team to a first ever grand final semi final, in the end, losing out to eventual champions Wigan.

 After Simon Woolford left, Robinson was appointed Interim Head Coach of the Huddersfield Giants in September 2020.

 He was announced as Head coach of Huddersfield replacing Ian Watson in September 2024.

-Under Robinson, Huddersfield would lose their opening nine games of the 2025 Super League season before earning their first victory over the campaign which was a 12-10 win over Hull F.C. at Magic Weekend.
+Under Robinson, Huddersfield would lose their opening nine games of the 2025 Super League season before earning their first victory over the campaign which was a 12–10 win over Hull F.C. at Magic Weekend.

-Robinson would eventually guided Huddersfield to a 10th placed finish on the table in the 2025 Super League season.
+Robinson would eventually guided Huddersfield to a 10th-place finish on the table in the 2025 Super League season.

+On 22 March 2026 it was reported that he had been sacked by Huddersfield after their winless start to the 2026 season.